 What makes YOUR family happy?

 Anything that’s surprised you?
 Tell us in the comments.

-Top photo: Julian with his wife Jane and their daughter Goldie
+Top photo: Julian with his daughter Goldie